open-resources/dash_curriculum/tutorial/part1/chapter2.md

 ## Interacting with the App
 Once the app is launched and working, we can:
-  - Stop the app: typing (Ctrl+C) on the console will stop the app.
-This is sometimes required as one App per port can be launched: if we forgot to stop the app and we launch a different app, an error message will be displayed.
+  - **Stop the app**: typing ('Ctrl+C' on Windows, 'Command+C' on Mac) on the console will stop the app.
+This is sometimes helpful when trying to update an app or when running multiple apps at the same time.
+Dash apps automatically run on the same browser port 8050, unless specified otherwise.
+As a result, if we forgot to stop the app and we launch a different app, with the same port number, an error message will be displayed.

 [.png with the error message appearing when two apps are simultaneously launched]

-  - Update the app: whenever we apply any change the app code, we may re-launch the app to display the new version of the code.
+  - **Update the app**: whenever we apply changes to the app code, we may first stop the app and re-launch it after making the changes in order to display the new version of the app.
 A quicker alternative can be to activate the "live updating".
-Live update will refresh the app, from the browser, as you apply any modification to the corresponding .py file.
+Live update will refresh the app, from the browser, as you apply any modification to the app's code.
+This way, you don't need to stop the app prior to modifying the code.
 In order to activate this functionality, the statement to Launch the server should be modified to:
 ```
 if __name__ == '__main__':
     app.run_server(debug=True)